Cheetah Hunt: Reception

 After the original name was changed upon the roller coaster's announcement, some theme park enthusiasts criticized the change, saying that "Cheetah Hunt" did not fit the roller coaster and pressing Busch Gardens to revert the name back to "Cheetaka".
 However, Busch Gardens responded saying that the name would not be changed.

 Cheetah Hunt was mostly well-received by the public and critics.
 Sean Daly from the Tampa Bay Times said that Cheetah Hunt is not that scary and compared it to SheiKra and Montu.
 He was also surprised that, despite "three head-snapping launches", the ride was "curiously slow" at times, though he still praised the final launch stating, "[It] sends you over a seemingly small parabola, a stomach-flipping surprise ending."
 Dewayne Bevil of the Orlando Sentinel positively highlighted the scenic tower, winding maneuvers, and low curves that were akin to slalom skiing.
 Bevil complimented the ride running smoothly with comfortable over-the-shoulder harnesses, overall stating it "isn't an extreme coaster, but definitely a fun one".
-Staff of Attractions Magazine praised the roller coaster's combination of launches, airtime, and "zig-zag motion".
+Attractions Magazine praised the roller coaster's combination of launches, airtime, and "zig-zag motion".